Content

 So, is baldness hereditary?
 Technically, yes.

 Finding out you’re genetically predisposed to losing hair can be scary and nerve-wracking.
-But genetics aren’t the whole story when it comes to hair loss.
+But male pattern baldness genetics aren’t the whole story when it comes to hair loss.

 Here’s what to remember about the balding gene:

 You can lose your hair for other reasons.
-Other causes of hair loss include things like stress or medications.
+Other potential causes of hair loss include things like stress, medical conditions, and medications.

 If you’re concerned about hair loss, it’s best to consult a medical professional, such as a dermatology specialist or an online medical provider at Hims.

 Want to learn more about how hair loss treatments might help prevent future shedding?
-Set up an online consultation today.
+Start with a free online consultation today.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!